junxit/us-congress-bills-113/bill.md

       - **(ii)** improve the technical capabilities of each sector within the pharmaceutical supply chain to comply with systems and processes needed to utilize the prescription drug product identifiers to enhance tracing of a prescription drug product; and
       - **(iii)** conduct such other activities as the Secretary determines appropriate to explore and evaluate methods to enhance the safety and security of the pharmaceutical distribution supply chain.
 - **(b)** *Public meetings*
-  - **(1)** *In general* Not later than 6 months after the date of the enactment of this Act, and at least every 6 months thereafter until the submission of the report required by subsection (d)(2), the Secretary shall hold a public meeting to enhance the safety and security of the pharmaceutical distribution supply chain.
+  - **(1)** *In general* Not later than 6 months after the date of the enactment of this Act, and at least every 6 months thereafter until the submission of the report required by subsection (e)(2), the Secretary shall hold a public meeting to enhance the safety and security of the pharmaceutical distribution supply chain.
 In conducting such meetings, the Secretary shall take all measures reasonable and practicable to ensure the protection of confidential commercial information and trade secrets.
   - **(2)** *Content* In conducting meetings under this subsection, the Secretary shall seek to address, in at least one such meeting, each of the following topics:
     - **(A)** Best practices in each of the sectors within the pharmaceutical distribution supply chain to implement the requirements of section 582 of the Federal Food, Drug, and Cosmetic Act, as added by section 2.
     - **(B)** The costs and benefits of implementation of such section 582, including the impact on each pharmaceutical distribution supply chain sector and on public health.
     - **(C)** Whether additional electronic traceability requirements, including tracing of prescription drug product at the package level, are feasible, cost effective, overly burdensome on small businesses, and needed to protect public health.
-    - **(D)** The systems and processes needed to utilize the prescription drug product identifiers to enhance tracing of prescription drug product at the package level.
+    - **(D)** The systems and processes needed to utilize the prescription drug product identifiers to enhance tracing of prescription drug product at the package level, including allowing for verification, aggregation, and inference by each sector within the pharmaceutical distribution supply chain for cases, pallets, totes, and other containers of aggregated prescription drug product as necessary.
     - **(E)** The technical capabilities and legal authorities, if any, needed to establish an electronic system that provides for enhanced tracing of prescription drug product at the package level.
     - **(F)** The impact that the requirements, systems, processes, capabilities, and legal authorities referred to in subparagraphs (C), (D), and (E) would have on patient safety, the drug supply, cost and regulatory burden, the timeliness of patient access to prescription drugs, and small businesses.
 - **(c)** *Study of the pharmaceutical distribution supply chain*